Josh Greenberg, JD, Vice President of Government Relations

 Amanda Stewart, MD, MPH, Lead Physician for Clinician Advocacy

 Amanda (she/her) serves as a liaison between clinicians within Boston Children’s Hospital and the Office of Government Relations, providing education and facilitating advocacy involvement for clinicians.
 Her research is focused on children seen in the emergency department for homelessness, screening for and addressing social determinants of health, and other health equity and policy-based projects.
 She has been involved in legislative advocacy to improve access to shelter for families experiencing homelessness, along with various other child health topics.
-Amanda received her Bachelor of Sciences from UCLA, her Master’s in Public Health from the Johns Hopkins Bloomberg School of Public Health, and her medical degree from the University of Pennsylvania.
+Amanda received her Bachelor of Sciences from the University of California, Los Angeles, her Master’s in Public Health from the Johns Hopkins Bloomberg School of Public Health, and her medical degree from the University of Pennsylvania.
 She completed residency training in the Urban Health and Advocacy Track of the Boston Combined Residency Program (Boston Medical Center and Boston Children’s Hospital) and completed fellowship training in pediatric emergency medicine at Boston Children’s Hospital, followed by an Advocacy and Public Policy fellowship in the Office of Government Relations.

 Focus areas: public health, state government, social determinants of health, housing instability, health equity

 Rebeckah Orsatti, Business Operations Administrator